USAGE : cdx paste [options...] [files...]

 By default, all files must be the same length (have the same number of rows) or it is an error.

-, output continues until all files have reched their end.
-Zero-length column values are used for shorter files, unless --last
+With --end Late, output continues until all files have reched their end.
+Zero-length column values are used for shorter files, unless --last or --default are used.